Intelligent, autonomous, and mobile

 Mobility

-Our mobile robot ensures complete coverage, moving around furniture and objects to eliminate germs and viruses hiding in shadowy spots of the room.
+Our mobile robot ensures superior coverage, moving around furniture and objects to eliminate germs and viruses hiding in shadowy spots of the room.

 Verifiable Disinfection Reports